The City of Calgary is no stranger to snowfall.

 It should also be noted that, on the City of Calgary’s website detailing the seven-day process, it is explicitly stated what is not included in the plan — likely a result of endless complaints from residents following a snowfall, seeing as it’s written that “the city does not have council approval or budget to:”

-- Plow residential roads down to bare pavement
+- Plow residential roads down to the bare pavement

 - Haul snow from residential areas